 How do you design a Scandi style kitchen?

 In fact, if you are looking for a modern kitchen, you can’t go far wrong with a design from northern Europe.
-So, for anyone that wants to completely change their kitchen, or for those of you who just want to add some small amendments, here are 5 ways in which you can create a Scandinavian kitchen style effectively.
+So, for anyone that wants to completely change their kitchen, or for those of you who just want to add some small amendments, here are some of the ways you can create a Scandinavian style kitchen effective.

-A Scandinavian kitchen style is one that makes use of a lot of white, black and grey shades, however using light blues also play a big role in achieving this look.
+A Scandinavian kitchen style is one that makes use of a lot of white, black and grey shades.

 One of the cornerstones of a Scandinavian kitchen design is the single shelf concept, as not only does it look incredibly modern, but it will also give your kitchen that Nordic edge.